 Another nasty chemical that can be dangerous when inhaled, formaldehyde is also found in many common household items.
 Newly manufactured products often contain high levels of formaldehyde like permanent press fabrics (drapes or curtains), pressed wood like cabinets, laminate flooring and particle board.

 Make this Halloween the Halloween you or a loved one quit smoking.
-The dangerous consequences from smoking cigarettes, cigars and other tobacco products are well known.
+The dangerous consequences of smoking cigarettes, cigars and other tobacco products are well known.

 As the most preventable cause of lung cancer, eliminating tobacco smoke from inside your home is a critical step to reducing indoor air pollution and improving your overall health and wellness.